Johnny Cardoso: Atlético Madrid

 On July 16, 2025, Cardoso moved to Atlético Madrid on a five-year contract worth a reported €30 million.
+On February 24, 2026, he scored his first goal for the club in a 4–1 win over Club Brugge in the Champions League knockout play-offs.

 International career

-Eligible to represent both Brazil and the United States, Cardoso received his first call-up to the United States under-23 training camp in October 2019.
+As he was born in the United States to Brazilian parents, he was initially eligible to represent both Brazil and the United States, Cardoso received his first call-up to the United States under-23 training camp in October 2019.
 He received his first call up to the senior United States squad for matches against Wales and Panama in November 2020.

 Cardoso was subsequently called up again to the United States under-23 team for the 2020 CONCACAF Men's Olympic Qualifying Championship, in which the United States failed to qualify for the Olympics.

+In June 2023, the midfielder was called up again by the United States to compete in the final phase of that year's CONCACAF Nations League.
+On that occasion, the USA were crowned champions in a final against Canada, with Johnny entering the game during the second half.

+In May 2026, Cardoso underwent surgery for an ankle injury, ruling him out of the 2026 FIFA World Cup on home soil.

 Personal life

 Cardoso holds an Italian passport, which allows him to be registered as an EU player for European leagues.